-We are committed to supporting volunteers in any way we can in order to ensure that their volunteer experience is a positive and fun learning experience for them as well as for our school and students.
+We are committed to supporting volunteers in any way we can to ensure that their volunteer experience is a positive and fun learning experience for them as well as for our school and students.

 Volunteer teacher Policy